Code-Institute-Submissions/safetree/README.md

 ### Story 1

-> "_I am a psychologist working with a high risk young person who's parents are struggling to care for his needs.
+> "_I am a psychologist working with a high-risk young person who's parents are struggling to care for his needs.
 He is refusing traditional therapeutic intervention.
 I want to source a service that will provide benefits for him and his family._""

 ### Story 2

 > "_I am a social worker.
 I want to find a service for a young person in care to try and improve and maintain their foster placement.
-The young person has sensory difficulties and I am hoping to apply for funding to a service that can support them in a peaceful, nature based environment._"
+The young person has sensory difficulties and I am hoping to apply for funding to a service that can support them in a peaceful, nature-based environment._"

 ### Story 3